College Essay Structures & How to Approach Them

 Show that you’ve done your research by mentioning some interesting (and not readily apparent) aspects of the school, such as a tradition, unique activity, or interesting program.
 Avoid superficial aspects of the college, such as the weather or low acceptance rate.

 To start, make a list of aspects of the school you like and pare it down.
 Pick some characteristics to highlight, and describe how your interests align with the school’s.
-For more tips, read How to Write the “Why Us” College Essay.
+For more tips on writing this essay, see our complete guide to the “Why this college?” essay, including a real sample essay.

 4. Intellectual Curiosity